 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include ray tracing, rendering, graphics, 3D, visual effects, plus context from life, live, poem, oliver.
+Themes include ray tracing, rendering, graphics, 3D, visual effects, plus context from life, love, three, writing.

 more like this